Last Flight (book): Chapter 1: A Pilot Grows Up by Lili Paricska and Amelia Earhart

-Earhart never actually assisted in any three attempts to start the plane or the actual flying of the plane, as that was Lou Gordon (mechanic) and “Bill” Stultz’s (pilot) job.
-On their fourth attempt, the “Friendship”, the plane, took off and landed in Newfoundland where they stopped for thirteen days at Trepassey.
+Earhart never actually assisted in any three attempts to start the plane or the actual flying of the plane, as that was Lou Gordon (mechanic) and "Bill" Stultz's (pilot) job.
+On their fourth attempt, the "Friendship", the plane, took off and landed in Newfoundland where they stopped for thirteen days at Trepassey.
 Twenty hours and forty minutes later, the three found themselves in Burryport, Wales, completing their TransAtlantic flight.
-Although she did no actual piloting, Earhart tells that she did gain a lot of experience and “even dearer than such opportunities” (Amelia Earhart and George Palmer Putnam married in 1931).
-Following the “Friendship” flight, Earhart performed in a variety of flying exhibitions, but her aviation career began its climax in 1929 when the first women’s derby took place.
+Although she did no actual piloting, Earhart tells that she did gain a lot of experience and "even dearer than such opportunities" (Amelia Earhart and George Palmer Putnam married in 1931).
+Following the "Friendship" flight, Earhart performed in a variety of flying exhibitions, but her aviation career began its climax in 1929 when the first women's derby took place.
 She along with various other female pilots seized this unprecedented opportunity and competed, but several plane complications ensued for most flyers.

 It was not immediate that Earhart decided she wanted to cross the Atlantic, but once she told Putnam of her aspirations, he began setting it all up.
 After numerous hours of practicing with the newly purchased plane, Amelia Earhart had to wait for the weather to clear up for another lengthy period of time.
-Once she finally heard word that the sky over the Atlantic was “as good as [she is] likely to get it for sometime,” she took five minutes to get ready and was off.
+Once she finally heard word that the sky over the Atlantic was "as good as [she is] likely to get it for sometime," she took five minutes to get ready and was off.

 Earhart also puts into words that she carried a barograph, that at one point recorded a vertical drop of almost three thousand feet, yet she miraculously was able to regain control and successfully completed her flight.

 Writing and publication

 Earhart's book, was supposed to be called World Flight; however, because she did not make it all the way around the world, Putnam opted to call it Last Flight.
-The majority of the information came from her narrative of the flight as it she reported it by cable and telephone.
+The majority of the information came from her narrative of the flight as she reported it by cable and telephone.
 She supplemented these narratives with notes and her log books, which she sent out by mail.
 Additionally, her own manuscript of World Flight was sent out to the publishers she promised it to, after she turned back from Honolulu.
 The other portion of the story that is not written by Earhart herself was from people who knew her, met her on her trips, or wrote about her.
 All of these pieces of her story were gathered and then compiled by Putnam.